jatolentino/Django-CRM/crm/README.md

         SECURE_HSTS_PRELOAD = True
         X_FRAME_OPTIONS = "DENY"

-        ALLOWED_HOSTS = [*] #YOUR DOMAIN.CO
+        ALLOWED_HOSTS = ["*"] #YOUR DOMAIN.CO
     ```
 - Install gunicorn: `pip install gunicorn`
     ```bash
     pip install gunicorn
     pip freeze > requirements.txt
     ```

+>Ommit this part for production
 - Collect the static files, create ./runserver.sh(give executable permissions to this file)
     ```bash
-    python manage.py collecstatic --no-input
+    python manage.py collectstatic --no-input
     python manage.py migrate
     gunicorn --worker-tmp-dir /dev/shm crm.sdgi
     ```
-    In the terminal give the permission `chmor +x runserver.h`.
+    In the terminal give the permission `chmod +x runserver.h`.
 This won't run in the local server because the line of gunicorn --worker ... is meant to be run in a production server.

 ### 55 Configue the email SMTP for the productionn deployment
 - Sign up in mailgun, then go to Sendinds>Domains>New Domain<br>
     SMTP credentials > Reset password: If there is no user, Create is on the tab Add new SMTP user: jose (jose@mg.yoursite.com)